String Quartet No.1

-An account by his wife, Cynthia Downes, posted on March 1st, 2018
+An account by his wife and publisher, Cynthia Downes, posted on March 1st, 2018

 One of the first pieces I published under Lynwood Music was Andrew's String Quartet No.1.
 In those days our photocopier paper was on a roll and our ink in a bottle!
 I created Andrew's first brochure with this equipment too.
 There were not too many compositions published by Lynwood Music at that time (the work was premiered in 1980), so they fitted on to 2 sides of an A4 sheet folded lengthwise.
-I designed the title page on an old fashioned typewriter, writing Andrew's name in rows of crosses, like a tapestry.
+I designed the title page of the brochure on an old-fashioned typewriter, writing Andrew's name in rows of crosses, like a tapestry.
 As time went on, Andrew's list of works grew to fill an A3 sheet folded in concertina fashion.
-Eventually the works filled a 30 page printed booklet, before we went on to the early days of the website.
+Eventually the works filled a 30-page printed booklet, before we went on to the early days of the website.

-The first performance of String Quartet No.1 was in Blakedown Church, Worcestershire (We lived in Blakedown then).
+The first performance of String Quartet No.1 was on May 15th 1980 in Blakedown Church, Worcestershire (We lived in Blakedown then).

 The audience in Blakedown Church, however, seemed to like the jollity and jazz of Andrew's music.

-When the Arioso quartet gave their first performance of String Quartet No.1 as part of their 1983 concert series at the Birmingham and Midland Institute, it went down very well with the concert goers.
+The first professional performance of String Quartet No.1 was given by the Arioso Quartet, as part of their 1983 concert series at the Birmingham and Midland Institute.
+The work went down very well with the concert goers.

 As time went on I was able to typeset the work and redistribute the double stopping, to make it more 'string player friendly'.
 Performances, both by string quartets and string orchestras, have continued to take place, with audiences nowadays really enjoying the music's groovy and humorous nature.